ronikirla/pmdsky-speedrun-mod/README.md

 To obtain the base rom, apply the base patches in [/base_patches](/base_patches) to a clean EU rom first.
 The base rom includes the cutsceneless patch and some string changes, but technically the c-of-time patches should work on any rom that does not utilize the privately allocated `Overlay36.bin` area.

-The compiler arm-none-eabi-gcc version 13.2.Rel1 was used to build this.
-Newer versions seem to cause compilation errors.

 # c-of-time

 An environment for hooking and linking to Pokémon Mystery Dungeon: Explorers of Sky.